| Title: | Nearest Neighbor Detection for Bioconductor Packages |

 This concept allows us to identify matching points across datasets, which is useful for, e.g., batch correction.

-arguments should be equal to the output of buildIndex
+Any values for the BNINDEX1 and BNINDEX2 arguments should be equal to the output of buildIndex for the respective matrices,

-using the algorithm specified with BNPARAM
+using the algorithm specified with BNPARAM.

 These arguments are only provided to improve efficiency during repeated searches on the same datasets (e.g., for comparisons between all pairs).